 News and project status

-The common European reporting system CEERIS (www.ceeris.eu) was evaluated and optimised likewise.
+The Central and Eastern European reporting system CEERIS (www.ceeris.eu) was evaluated and optimised likewise.
 This is partly motivated by the introduction of the reporting obligation in Romania from the start of 2023 and the associated intensive use of the system.
+As of September 2025, the reporting requirement via CEERIS was extended to Bulgaria, and further countries are in preparation.
+CEERIS has also been expanded geographically and now covers 13 partner countries.
+Germany, Switzerland, France, Luxembourg and Poland have been added and will be integrated into the system during 2026.
 The evaluation of the principle of single electronic reporting in European inland navigation was started.

-Other aspects of the project that have started include the definition of a new reference data model for inland navigation, which will enter the implementation phase in EuRIS in 2025.
+Other aspects of the project that have started include the definition of a new reference data model for inland navigation, which will enter the implementation phase in EuRIS in 2026, while partners are already preparing the data model.
+A further joint system implementation for the Notices to Skippers (NtS) Editor involving six countries was launched in April 2026.

 The project makes a substantial contribution to the implementation of the work package 06.
 Developing corridor-wide river information services and other information technologies and strengthen links to other modes of transport of the Action Programme Danube 2030.